alexdebrie/awesome-dynamodb/README.md

 - [NoSQL Architect](https://volisoft.org/ddb.html).
 NoSQL Architect is a fully automated schema generator and cost optimization tool for single-table designs in DynamoDB.
 - [DynamoSharp](https://github.com/ChrixApp/DynamoSharp).
 DynamoSharp is an ORM for C# with a focus on single-table design.
 - [Dynamo-ts](https://github.com/hexlabsio/dynamo-ts).
 DynamoDB + TypeScript made simple - An easier way to interact with DynamoDb using TypeScript
+- [Dynomate](https://dynomate.io).
+Cross-platform Dynamodb GUI client for desktop built with Rust and Tauri.
+Provides a fast multi-tab UI for browsing tables, running queries, managing items, authenticating with AWS profiles (including SSO & MFA) and more.

 ## Uses